 Evil Plan: Screwtape tries to teach Wormwood how to pull this off, but Wormwood is something of a slow learner.

-Evil Tastes Good: Every devil appears to be something of a gourmet when it comes to eating the souls of humans and their fellow devils; the eviler souls taste better than a mediocre sinner.
+Evil Tastes Good: Every devil appears to be something of a gourmet when it comes to eating the souls of humans (or their fellow devils); people who end up in Hell simply by not being good enough are bland (but numerous), while a homicidal maniac or - even better - a hypocritical, treacherous fallen Christian are culinary delights.

 Follow the Leader: Several Christian writers have copied Lewis's conceit of an Epistolary Novel by The Devil to deliver their own Author Tracts, with examples including Screwtape Writes Again by Walter Martin, To My Dear Slimeball by Rich Miller, and Lord Foulgrin's Letters and its sequel The Ishbane Conspiracy by Randy Alcorn.
 Let's just say that none of them has come anywhere close to the success of the original.